otrv4/otrv4-prekey-server/otrv4-prekey-server.md

   The instance tag of the intended recipient.

 L (INT)
   The number of Prekey Ensembles.
-It must bre greater than 0.
+It must be greater than 0.

 Ensembles
   The concatenated Prekey Ensembles.
 Each Ensemble is encoded as: